4dn-dcic/2017-annual-meeting-higlass-hipiler-tutorial/README.md

 * What would you like to see added?
 * What data would you like to bring in?
+* Why are you here?
+* Is there something you work on that we can make easier?
 * Come talk to us!
-* Is there something you work on that we can make easier?
-* Why are you here?
-* Google form for feedback (anonymous)

 ## Instructor Bios